Reviews from Armed Forces resettlement personnel

-Dave Rushton - Served in the British Army for 25 years and joined LDC in 2007
+Dave Rushton - Served in the British Army for 25 years

 I started in the Army as an Apprentice Chef in 1966 and during the next 25 years I served in many different locations round the world cooking in the main Kitchens, Officers Messes, and even in a Generals Household.